iansseijelly/bagpype/README.md

 # Bagpipe: Better Analysis Graph for Processor Pipelines

-This repo implements a python-embedded DSL for describing and visualizing processor pipeline diagrams.
+This repo implements a python library for describing and visualizing processor pipeline diagrams.

 ## Components